racherb/racherb.github.io/_posts/2019-08-16-test-for-secure-agi.md

 **Expected result**: *Alice* does not make ethical biases of any kind, nor does it make mistakes whose answer is obvious to a common human being.

 **Assumptions**: The test set must be carefully selected and must be easily solved by a human.

+### 5. IQ Variation Test

+The variation of the intellectual coefficient of a General Artificial Intelligence shows its evolution so that the new knowledge acquired must be subject to constant evaluation and cataloguing, especially when a new version is generated.

+**Postulated**: *Alice*, previously catalogued as a Secure Artificial Intelligence, will cease to be secure if its IQ varies from the one it had when it obtained the cataloguing.
+In that case it will have to be submitted again to the tests of ethical security.

 ## Challenges